-This course meets the BBS requirements for 6 CEU hours of Supervision training mandated every 2 years for supervisors of MFT trainees and interns, PCC interns, and can be applied to the one time, 15 hour supervision training CE requirement for supervisors of Associate Social Workers (ASWs).
+This course meets the BBS requirements for 6 CEU hours of Supervision training mandated every 2 years for supervisors of MFT trainees and associates, PCC associates, and ASWs.
+It may be applied to the 15 hour BBS supervision training requirement for new supervisors of AMFTs and trainees, ASWs and APCCs..

 Who should take this course:

-- LMFTs, LCSWs or LPCCs who are consultants
+- LMFTs, LCSWs or LPCCs who provide consultation

 - Potential supervisors